mmnoo/leaflet-declarative-layers/README.md

 const basemap = new L.TileLayer('https://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png', {minZoom: 8, maxZoom: 12});
 map.addLayer(basemap);

-// initialize leaflet-declarative-layers with a reference to the same Leaflet instance that the map is using, the map, and the metadata array const declaredLayers = new leafletDeclarativeLayers.DeclarativeLayers(L, map, layerMetadata);
+// initialize leaflet-declarative-layers with the map, and the metadata array const declaredLayers = new L.DeclarativeLayers(map, layerMetadata);
 ```

 ### One can access any of the layer references by the id used in the metadata